OfficeDev/office-js/README.md

   > npm install @types/office-js --save-dev
 - latest **PREVIEW** version of Office.js:
   - DefinitelyTyped: <https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/office-js-preview/index.d.ts>
-  - @types: `@types/office-js-preview`.
+  - @types: `@types/office-js-preview`
   > npm install @types/office-js-preview --save-dev

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any questions or comments.

-## More info
+## More information

 For more information on Office Add-ins and the Office JavaScript APIs, see: